arumduri/bootstrap/site/content/docs/5.1/utilities/background.md

 ## Opacity

-<small class="d-inline-flex px-2 py-1 font-monospace text-muted border rounded-3">Added in v5.1.0</small>
+<small class="d-inline-flex px-2 py-1 font-monospace text-muted border rounded-3">v5.1.0에서 추가됨</small>

 As of v5.1.0, `background-color` utilities are generated with Sass using CSS variables.
 This allows for real-time color changes without compilation and dynamic alpha transparency changes.